Fulgent Genetics (NASDAQ:FLGT) Updates FY 2022 Earnings Guidance

-Fulgent Genetics (NASDAQ:FLGT – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $7.000-$7.000 for the period, compared to the Thomson Reuters consensus estimate of $6.490.
+Fulgent Genetics (NASDAQ:FLGT – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of $7.000-$7.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.490.
 The company issued revenue guidance of $600 million-$600 million, compared to the consensus revenue estimate of $587.87 million.Fulgent Genetics also updated its Q1 2022 guidance to EPS.

-Several brokerages have recently weighed in on FLGT.
-Zacks Investment Research upgraded Fulgent Genetics to a strong-buy rating in a report on Wednesday, February 9th.
-Oppenheimer dropped their target price on Fulgent Genetics from $141.00 to $125.00 and set an outperform rating on the stock in a research report on Tuesday, January 25th.
-Finally, Piper Sandler upped their target price on Fulgent Genetics from $80.00 to $85.00 in a research report on Tuesday.
+Several research firms have recently commented on FLGT.
+Zacks Investment Research raised Fulgent Genetics to a strong-buy rating in a report on Wednesday, February 9th.
+Piper Sandler lifted their price objective on Fulgent Genetics from $80.00 to $85.00 in a research report on Tuesday, March 1st.
+Finally, Oppenheimer lowered their price target on Fulgent Genetics from $141.00 to $125.00 and set an outperform rating for the company in a research report on Tuesday, January 25th.

+In other news, CFO Paul Kim sold 454 shares of the stock in a transaction on Thursday, March 3rd.
+The stock was sold at an average price of $56.31, for a total transaction of $25,564.74.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 31.00% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Schonfeld Strategic Advisors LLC bought a new position in Fulgent Genetics in the 4th quarter valued at $257,000.
-Canada Pension Plan Investment Board grew its stake in shares of Fulgent Genetics by 384.2% during the fourth quarter.
-Canada Pension Plan Investment Board now owns 2,978 shares of the company’s stock worth $300,000 after purchasing an additional 2,363 shares during the period.
-Cubist Systematic Strategies LLC increased its holdings in Fulgent Genetics by 153.5% in the fourth quarter.
-Cubist Systematic Strategies LLC now owns 4,779 shares of the company’s stock valued at $481,000 after purchasing an additional 2,894 shares during the last quarter.
-Dimensional Fund Advisors LP lifted its stake in Fulgent Genetics by 3.4% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 5,527 shares of the company’s stock valued at $556,000 after buying an additional 182 shares during the period.
-Finally, Renaissance Technologies LLC acquired a new position in shares of Fulgent Genetics during the 4th quarter worth about $634,000.
-38.33% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in FLGT.
+Schonfeld Strategic Advisors LLC purchased a new stake in shares of Fulgent Genetics in the fourth quarter valued at $257,000.
+Canada Pension Plan Investment Board increased its stake in shares of Fulgent Genetics by 384.2% in the fourth quarter.
+Canada Pension Plan Investment Board now owns 2,978 shares of the company’s stock worth $300,000 after acquiring an additional 2,363 shares during the last quarter.
+Cubist Systematic Strategies LLC increased its stake in shares of Fulgent Genetics by 153.5% in the fourth quarter.
+Cubist Systematic Strategies LLC now owns 4,779 shares of the company’s stock worth $481,000 after acquiring an additional 2,894 shares during the last quarter.
+Dimensional Fund Advisors LP increased its stake in shares of Fulgent Genetics by 3.4% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 5,527 shares of the company’s stock worth $556,000 after acquiring an additional 182 shares during the last quarter.
+Finally, Renaissance Technologies LLC acquired a new position in shares of Fulgent Genetics in the fourth quarter worth $634,000.
+Institutional investors own 38.33% of the company’s stock.

 About Fulgent Genetics (Get Rating)